 Serve as key member of the design unit of the Everyone Graduates Center staff working with the Director and members of the design team to successfully organize and implement initiatives that result in achieving the mission and vision

-Serve as key member of the High School Redesign Team collaboration between CSOS and CityYear
+Serve as key member of the High School Redesign Team collaboration between Center for Social Organization of Schools (CSOS) and CityYear

 Design and implement programs to support CityYear Staff to develop knowledge and capacity to support the implementation of networked improvement communities and to lead the creation of evidence-based site plans, customized to local contexts